 Do any other options that come to mind?
 I would love for you to share your favorite closing messages with the world!

 I have a favor to ask.
-If you've got value from this post, Signup for Free Videoform account.
+If you've got value from this post, Book a demo today.
 Your signup will help me earn a brownie point with my manager 😀

-Videoform helps sales teams accelerate sales cycles with Video prospecting & Video sales emails.
+Videoform helps marketing teams accelerate sales cycles with video personalization.